-Shakopee Certification of Continuing Education credits | Online: https://www.smore.com/ue105
+Shakopee Continuing Education Committee | https://spark.adobe.com/page/Vw4akBB6YHIfh/

 Continuing Education credits are certified by a local committee of teachers (CEU Committee).
-Some paperwork must be completed and turned in for approval to your building CEU Committee representative, although most of these credits which are earned through District staff development activities are credited electronically through Frontline.
+Some continuing education credits must be completed and submitted for approval to your building CEU Committee representative.
+Many of these credits are earned through District staff development activities and are credited in Frontline.